-Career planning is not a hard activity, not something to be dreaded or put off, but rather an activity that should be liberating and fulfilling, providing goals to achieve in your current career or plans for beginning a transition to a new career.
+Career planning is not something to be dreaded or put off.
+It is an activity that should be liberating and fulfilling, providing goals to achieve in your current career or plans for beginning a transition to a new career.
 Career planning should be a rewarding and positive experience.

 Here, then, are 10 tips to help you achieve successful career planning.

 Many of us have physicals, visit the eye doctor and dentist, and do a myriad of other things on an annual basis, so why not career planning?

 Find a day or weekend once a year — more often if you feel the need or if you’re planning a major career change — and schedule a retreat for yourself.
 Try to block out all distractions so that you have the time to truly focus on your career — what you really want out of your career, out of your life.

 By making career planning an annual event, you will feel more secure in your career choice and direction — and you’ll be better prepared for the many uncertainties and difficulties that could lie ahead.